 When considering a new and innovative office space, whether it’s coworking or long-term, it’s important to know what you’ll be signing up for.
 Check out our handy guide to coworking to get a run-down of what to expect.
 The aesthetics of a bar-turned-office may be eye-catching, but you don’t want to miss out on essential amenities, such as high speed WiFi, printing and scanning services, and power outlets.
 You’ll also want your new workplace to be in an easily accessible location.

 On our platform, GorillaSpace helps you fully understand what amenities are offered, what notable buildings or MRT stations surround the office, and how much you can expect to pay.
-If you have additional questions, you can always request a live chat with one of our Space Experts.
+If you have additional questions, you can always reach out to our Space Experts at+65 8817 9170 or [email protected].
 GorillaSpace also offers exclusive deals if you book on our website, so keep an eye out!